Victorian Athletic League: Famous athletes

-Ballarat
+Ballarat Gift

+The Ballarat Gift has a strong history dating back to 1921 and was initially run by the Ballarat Athletic Association and promoted as "the greatest sports carnival in Australia" featuring athletics, cycling and tug of war events.
+The 1921 Ballarat Christmas Gift had a purse of £155, which was the richest stake in Australia and was held at the City Oval.

+In 1923 and 1924, there was no professional athletic events, only amateur races, with the main event being the 100 yard amateur handicap.

-The Ballarat Gift as a strong history dating back to 1949.
-It has been held at City Oval, Sebastopol Oval and Northern Oval where VFL team the North Ballarat Roosters play.
-It was first conducted in 1949 and won by Ted Marantelli.
+Since 1949 it has been held at the City Oval, Sebastopol Oval and Northern Oval where VFL team the North Ballarat Roosters play.
+In 1949 the gift was won by Ted Marantelli.

+There was a Wendouree Gift which appears to of commenced in the early 1950's.

 During much of the 1970s and 1980s the only Gift conducted in Ballarat was the Sebastopol Gift.
-After the demise of the Sebatopol Gift in 1988, the Ballarat Gift returned to the VAL calendar in 1989 at the City Oval.
+After the demise of the Sebastopol Gift in 1988, the Ballarat Gift returned to the VAL calendar in 1989 at the City Oval.

-After traditionally being held in February since inception, in 2010 the Ballarat Gift was moved to the weekend after the Stawell Easter Gift (April).
+After traditionally being held in February since inception, in 2010 the Ballarat Gift was moved to the weekend after the Stawell Gift (April).
 With the assistance of the Goldfields Council, the Gift was worth a record $40,000.
 With all six Stawell Gift finalists entered, the 2010 Ballarat Gift final featured four of them including Stawell Gift winner Tom Burbidge.
 The Gift was won by 44-year-old Ballarat based, self trained athlete, Peter O'Dwyer.
 It was O'Dwyer's second Ballarat Gift after winning the race in 1996.